 - Have people criticized your betting or told you that you have a gambling problem, whether or not you thought it was true?

 - Have you felt that your gambling has caused financial problems for you or your household?

 - Have you felt guilty about the way you gamble or what happens when you gamble?

-Once we’ve finished answering the questions then, we tally our score which can be interpreted as follows:
+Once we’ve finished answering the questions then, we add the rating we gave to each question to get an overall score which can be interpreted as follows: